Programming Task 6

 • Takes [references to] 2 ArrayList<Movie> objects as parameters

-• Returns a boolean that is true if both ArrayLists contain all the same movies (Same title, cast list, and ratings).
-The cast list and ratings must be in the same exact order in their respective data structures, but the movies can appear in any order in their ArrayLists The method either returns false, or fails a JUnit assert, if the ArrayLists do not contain exactly the same movie
+• Checks if both ArrayLists contain all the same movies (Same title, cast list, and ratings).
+The cast list and ratings must be in the same exact order in their respective data structures, but the movies can appear in any order in their ArrayLists The method fails a JUnit assert if the ArrayLists do not contain exactly the same movies

 Note: You may want to write a similar method to compare lists of songs, even though it's not required, as it may prove useful when writing tests for reading songs.